 Law n° 50/VII/2009 defines the legal regime for the exercise of private security activities.

-considerably aligned with the requirements set forth in ESS 4.
+Specifically, regarding proven security services, the requirements in national legislation are considerably aligned with the requirements set forth in ESS 4.

 ESS 5: Land acquisition, restrictions on land use, and involuntary resettlement